jnesong/LabHomeSample/README.md

  <details>
   <summary> Lines 49-53 </summary>
     <p> Fetches all past user entered lab results from the backend database, using the /api/records GET route, which connects with my Rails backend Records controller's index action.
-The first repsonse is parsed from JSON to javascript and then that javascript data sets the lab history state, to be passed via props to children components. </p>
+The response is parsed from JSON to javascript and then that javascript data sets the lab history state, to be passed via props to children components. </p>
 </details>

  <details>